9 Types of Blackbirds Found in Oregon! (ID Guide)

 European Starling Range Map

 The rest is history as starlings easily conquered the continent, along the way out-competing many of our beautiful native birds.
-Their ability to adapt to human development and eat almost anything is uncanny to almost no other species.
+Their ability to adapt to human development and eat almost anything is uncanny to virtually no other species.

-Here’s something amazing about European Starlings:
+Here’s something amazing about these blackbirds:

 It’s the magical way they travel in flocks, called murmurations.
+Check out the video below because it’s mesmerizing. 🙂

 #3.
 Brown-headed Cowbird

-- Molothrus after
+- Molothrus ater

 - Look for a stocky, chunky blackbird with a thick, conical bill.